jessejohnson/flippy/README.md

 to register.
 Currently using ...
 Email address, First name, Lastname and Password.
 The user checks are done using the ion network calls

+The OnBoardingActivity:...
+This activity together with the onboardingTextFragment is a point of familiarization to the app.
+It also introduces the app theme.
+User can catch a glimpse of the features of the Flippy app in this activity.

+FacebookSignInFragment:...
+It handles user connections with his or her social media platform.
+The heavy lifting and all the required things are handle by facebook sdk and the result intent is received and data is processed and sent to the server

+The Util package

+This package handles all the utility functions that are common to all the other packages.
+It contains the applcation class, some service files and also the validator class.

+The Flippy application file
+This Flippy.java file, declares the parse initialization.